Where to stay in London – Close to Famous attractions for First time visitors

 Soho comes a live at night with the festive cheer….
 It has come great pubs and restaurants.
 Make sure to check out a show at the West End theatre.

 Soho is also known for its risqué vibe, here you will find many of London’s sex shops, burlesque shows and gay and lesbian bars.
-(I didn’t realise this was the case when I stayed there – didn’t see any sleezyness around).
+(I didn’t realize this was the case when I stayed there – didn’t see any sleezyness around).

 Quick Facts on Soho

-- The Philip Morris cigarette factory used to be on Great Marlborough Street.
+• The Philip Morris cigarette factory used to be on Great Marlborough Street.
 This is where Marlboro cigarettes come from.

-- Look out for the noses on Soho walls.
+• Look out for the noses on Soho walls.
 This was an artist bemoaning London’s CCTV turning us into a Big Brother state.
 The noses were originally put up where there were gaps in the TV coverage.

-Cheapest Hotels in Soho
+Cheapest Backpacking Hostels in Soho

-Mid Range Hotels in Soho
+Mid range accommodation in Soho

-Luxury Hotels in Soho
+Affordable Luxury accommodation in Soho

 City of London – Where to stay in London on a Budget